antosoft/antosoft-scripts/README.md

 ./install_config.sh -d="no" -sk="yes" -s="yes"

 ```
+*For **--aliases** option: You must create a file containing the code snippet to insert it into "/etc/profile".*

 *Important: You must have the configuration for ssh already done by changing the files "ssh_config and sshd_config" as you require and have it saved in a shared folder.
 Then set it in the script with the variable "SSH_CONFIG" the path of those files.*
 <br><br>